 Potential caveats

-This study is among the first to apply stable isotope analysis to quantify the diet composition of arthropod generalist predators over crop season in both organic and conventional farms.
+To our understanding, this study is among the first to apply stable isotope analysis to quantify the diet composition of arthropod generalist predators over crop season in both organic and conventional farms.
 It provides insightful information for agricultural management, but there exist some limitations.
-First, we did not investigate whether the predators’ biocontrol efficacy is landscape dependent.
+First, we did not investigate whether the trophic dynamics of predators is landscape dependent.
 Instead, we paired organic and conventional farms to minimize the confounding effects of surrounding landscape.
-Given that landscape alone and its interaction with farming practices can affect arthropod population dynamics (Bianchi, Booij & Tscharntke 2006; Marino & Landis 1996; Marja et al. 2019; Winqvist et al. 2011), future studies incorporating landscape effects will help advance our knowledge in predator-prey interactions in agro-ecosystems. s ettr.t ynr eg d t Second, a strong per capita effect of predators on pests (i.e., consumption effect) revealed by this study may not necessarily translate into an effective suppression of pest populations in the field, since the suppression will depend on not only the per capita effect of predators, but also the density and diversity of predators in the field (Duelli & Obrist 2003; Letourneau et al. 2009).
-Thus, s complementing stable isotope analysis with field experiment s should help clarify the link between per capita effect yof predators and pest population dynamics.
+Given that landscape alone and its interaction with farming practices can affect arthropod population dynamics (Bianchi, Booij & Tscharntke 2006; Marino & Landis 1996; Marja et al. 2019; Winqvist et al. 2011), future studies incorporating landscape effects will help advance our knowledge in predator-prey interactions in agro-ecosystems.
+Second, it is possible that we did not to capture all prey sources of predators in our analysis.
+However, these potentially missing prey items, if any, are most likely to be rare in the field, and therefore they may not constitute a significant part of predators’ diet.
+In fact, the three prey guilds in this study are the most common and abundant arthropods in our study farms.
+Due to the feeding nature of generalist predators (opportunistic foraging with low prey preference), our stable isotope analysis should reflect the general picture of predators’ diet.
+Finally, a strong per capita effect of predators on pests (i.e., consumption effect) revealed by this study may not necessarily translate into an effective suppression of pest populations in the field, since the suppression will depend on not only the per capita effect of predators, but also the density and diversity of predators in the field (Duelli & Obrist 2003; Letourneau et al. 2009).
+As a result, future work would require incorporating these two aspects to investigate the overall ecological effects of predators on pests, and complementing stable isotope analysis with field observations and other experimental approaches such as molecular gut-content analysis should help clarify the link between per capita pest consumption by predators and pest population dynamics.

 Conclusions

-While arthropod generalist predators are ubiquitous in agro-ecosystems, theircs role in suppressing crop pests have been a subject of debate.
-To evaluate the biocontrol efficacy ofc arthropod generalist predators, this study surveyed arthropod communities and applied stable isotope analysis to quantify the diet composition of the predators at different crop stages in organic and conventional rice farms.
-The findings indicate three main points: 1) Arthropod generalist predators in both organic and conventional farms consumed increasing proportions of rice herbivores in their diet over crop stage (from 34-55% at tillering to 90-93% at ripening stage), suggesting an increasing t biocontrol efficacy of generalist predators over time.
-2) The biocontrol potential (per capita pest consumption) of the predators was surprisingly higher for conventional farms than organic farms at the tillering and flowering stages, highlighting the underappreciated role of predators as biocontrol agents in conventional farms.
-3) Contrary to the common view that arthropod generalist predators - may not be efficient biocontrol agents, this study demonstrated strong per capita pest consumption by the predatorsd.
-Taken together, we conclude that agricultural management schemes promoting populations of generalist predators will likely benefit pest control and should be integrated into modern agriculture.
+While arthropod generalist predators are ubiquitous in agro-ecosystems, their trophic interactions with pests and alternative prey under field conditions remains unclear.
+To examine the trophic dynamics of arthropod generalist predators, this study surveyed arthropod communities and applied stable isotope analysis to quantify the diet composition of predators at different crop stages in organic and conventional rice farms.
+The findings indicate three main points: 1) Arthropod generalist predators in both organic and conventional farms consumed increasing proportions of rice herbivores over crop stage (from 34-55% at tillering to 90-93% at ripening stage), suggesting an increasing per capita suppression on pests by these predators over time.
+2) The per capita pest consumption by the predators was surprisingly higher in conventional farms than organic farms at the tillering and flowering stages, highlighting their important yet underappreciated functional role as potential biocontrol agents in conventional farms.
+3) Contrary to the common view that biocontrol by arthropod generalist predators may be attenuated by the presence of non-pest species, this study demonstrated increasing per capita pest consumption by the predators with increasing pest abundance in the field.
+Taken together, we conclude that agricultural management schemes promoting populations of arthropod generalist predators will likely benefit pest control and should be integrated into modern agriculture.

 Authors’ contributions